 - 1. Adherence to the grant program's statutory purposes and requirements. - 2.
 Implementation of the project according to plan, without significant obstacles and/or challenges. - 3.
 Implementation of the project within the original period of performance. - 4.
 Drawdown of funds commensurate with the level of program activities completed. - 5.
 Management of award such that applicant has had uninterrupted access to funds. - 6.
 Attendance at/participation in all required OVW-sponsored training and technical assistance events. - 7.
 Timely resolution of issues identified during programmatic monitoring. - 8.
 Completion of close-out of prior awards within 120 days of the project end date. - 9.
-Timely resolution of issues necessary to close out prior awards.

-- 10. Timely resolution of issues identified during financial monitoring. - 11.
+Timely resolution of issues necessary to close out prior awards. - 10.
+Timely resolution of issues identified during financial monitoring. - 11.
 Timely response to OVW requests. - 12.
 Development of deliverables that support the project goals and objectives and are of acceptable quality. - 13.
 Implementation of the project as designed without unjustified modification. - 14.
 Timely submission of federal financial reports (FFR). - 15.
 Timely submission of performance reports. - 16.
 Submission of complete and accurate performance reports. - 17.
 Adherence to the terms and conditions of existing grant award(s) from OVW.

-Prior to making an award, OVW is required to review and consider any information about applicants included in the designated integrity and performance system accessible through SAM.
-Applicants may review and comment on information about themselves that another federal awarding agency has previously entered.
-OVW will consider the applicant's comments as well as other information available in SAM in making its judgment about the risk posed by making an award to the applicant as described in 2 C.F.R. § 200.206.
+Prior to making an award, OVW is required to review and consider any information about applicants included in the designated integrity and performance system accessible through SAM currently the Federal Award Performance and Integrity Information System or FAPIIS until on or around Dec.
+12, 2022).
+Applicants may review and comment on information in FAPIIS about themselves that another federal awarding agency has previously entered.
+OVW will consider the applicant's comments as well as other information available in FAPIIS in making its judgment about the risk posed by making an award to the applicant as described in 2 C.F.R. § 200.206.